MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-416-Ambulatory-Surgical-Services/subpart-F-Coverage-Scope-ASC-Services-Prospective-Payment-System-ASC-Services-Furnished-After-January-1-2008/section-416.164.md

 (3) Any laboratory testing performed under a Clinical Laboratory Improvement Amendments of 1988 (CLIA) certificate of waiver;

-(4) Drugs and biologicals for which separate payment is not allowed under the hospital outpatient prospective payment system (OPPS), with the exception of non-opioid pain management drugs and biologicals that function as a supply when used in a surgical procedure as determined by CMS under § 416.174;
+(4) Drugs and biologicals for which separate payment is not allowed under the hospital outpatient prospective payment system (OPPS);

 (5) Medical and surgical supplies not on pass-through status under subpart G of part 419 of this subchapter;